obscrivn/RBootcamp/chapter1.md

 ---
 title       : Chapter 1
 description : R Basics.
-You will work with various data types, learn how to assign variable, upload packages, perform simple but very useful R functions.
+You will work with various data types (integers, numeric, characters) and learn how to assign variable.

 --- type:NormalExercise xp:50 skills:1 key:1f9a0ebdf7
 ## Introduction